 - Toss tomatoes with olive oil to coat; season with salt and pepper.
 Spread tomatoes into a small baking dish.

-- Bake tomatoes in preheated oven until tender, about 25 minutes.
+- Bake in the preheated oven until tender, about 25 minutes.

-- To arrange the sandwiches.
-Spread 1 tablespoon pesto onto one side of each bread slice.
-Top two portions of pesto with Havarti slices; top remaining two with mozzarella slices.
+- Spread 1 tablespoon pesto onto one side of each bread slice.
+Top 2 pieces of bread with Havarti cheese slices; top remaining 2 with mozzarella slices.
 Spread roasted tomatoes over Havarti cheese.
 Sprinkle Gruyère cheese over the tomatoes.
 Finish sandwiches with remaining mozzarella-topped bread slices.

 - Spread butter onto both sides of of each sandwich.

 - Heat a cast-iron pan over medium-high heat.
 Cook sandwiches in hot pan until cheese is melted, 1 to 2 minutes per side.
-Cut sandwiches into halves to serve.
+Cut each sandwich in half.

 What others are saying